savedra1/rental-alerts/README.md

 4. Add your rental preferences to the `rental-alerts/resourcesconfig.json` file.

-5. Clone this github repo from the root folder to your local machine using `git clone <repo url>`.
+5. Clone this github repo from the root folder to your local machine using `git clone https://github.com/savedra1/rental-alerts`.

 6. In your terminal, move into the `aws-infra` folder from the root directory with `cd aws-infra`.